Frequently Asked Questions

 - We will deliver the animal to the butcher.

-- You will call Hunter Meats to get the hanging weight and notify them of your desired processing.
+- You will call Davidson’s Meat Processing to get the hanging weight and notify them of your desired processing.
 The hanging weight will determine the total amount due.
 During this time, they can answer your questions and help you determine the best way to have your meat cut.

-- Hunter Meats will call you when your meat is ready for pickup.
+- We will call you when your meat is ready for pickup.

 One to Sunnyrock Farm for the meat.
 Cash or check accepted.